nifty-oss/website/docs/asset/extensions/blob.md

 ## Creating a Blob

 Depending on the size of the `Blob`, there are different way you can create the extension.
-For blobs that fit in one transaction, you can use `allocate` or `create` instructions directly.
+For blobs that fit in one transaction, you can use `allocate`, `create` or `update` instructions directly.
 For cases where the blob does not fit in a single transaction, it is necessary to use a combination of a single `allocate` and multiple `write` instructions.

 The SDKs offer helpers to facilitate the creation of larger blobs.
 For example, the JS SDK offers an `initialize` helper that returns a list of instructions necessary to create a blob, given its data; the Rust SDK offers a [⎘`mint`](https://docs.rs/nifty-asset/0.4.0/nifty_asset/fn.mint.html) helper that creates an asset with any number of extensions.